logeswari-g/ednue-frontend-internship/Notes/Day_12.md

 1. **APIs**: JSON is commonly used in APIs to exchange data between clients and servers.
 2. **Configuration Files**: JSON files are used to store configuration settings for various applications.
 3. **Data Storage**: JSON is used in NoSQL databases (like MongoDB) to store and query data.

-### Summary

-JSON is a versatile and widely-used format for data exchange and storage.
-Its simplicity and ease of use have made it a standard in web development and beyond.

-If you have any more questions or need further examples, feel free to ask!